pawelswoboda/LP_MP/README.md

 LP_MP
 ========

+TODO !!!
+Make sure linker flags are set correctly for the py bindings !!!

 LP_MP is a C++ framework for developing scalable convergent message passing solvers for a wide range of LP-relaxations to discrete optimization problems.
 For a theoretical introduction to the techniques used and the class of problems that can be optimized see [here](https://arxiv.org/abs/1612.05460).